steppi/steppi.github.io/about.md

 permalink: /about/
 ---

-I'm currently a Scientific Software Developer on the [INDRA](https://indralab.github.io) team in the [Laboratory of Systems Pharmacology](https://hits.harvard.edu/the-program/laboratory-of-systems-pharmacology/about/) at Harvard Medical School.
-My work focuses primarily on named entity grounding and disambiguation and blurs the boundaries between software engineering and data science.
+I'm currently a Machine Learning Research Scientist at [Lendbuzz](https://lendbuzz.com/).
+Previously I worked as a  Scientific Software Developer on the
+[INDRA](https://indralab.github.io) team in the [Laboratory of Systems Pharmacology](https://hits.harvard.edu/the-program/laboratory-of-systems-pharmacology/about/) at Harvard Medical School.
+My work at HMS focused primarily on named entity grounding and disambiguation and blurred the boundaries between software engineering and data science.

 I received my Ph.D. in Statistics at